EdeMeijer/datavue/README.md

 Datavue is a chart / data visualization library build in native Vue and maximizing performance of dynamic updates by directly exploiting vue reactivity.

+This is a very early stage project.

+Currently, there is support for bar charts and stacked bar charts.
+Multiple series can be used in a single chart.
-This is still very early and only supports a bar chart with a single series.
-More will be added later.
+More types of charts will be added later.

+Refer to Demo.vue for an example of how to use the different charts.

 # License